Vinay-kumar770/reacti18/README.md

-# React Components with Jest Testing
+# React Components with Jest I18n Implementation

 This repository contains **React components** implemented with **TypeScript**, along with their corresponding **I18next Implementation**.
 These components demonstrate the proper usage of i18next to get values from seperate json files according to language change